 To protect against corrosion, the manufacturer covers the metal tanks with the glass lining and installing the anode rods.
 The glass enamel, which protects the water heater tank from the aggressive water action, can be broken, exposing the metal surface to rust, while the anode rod can be consumed and inactive.

-If the manufacturer provides a longer warranty on its water heaters, such models have better corrosion protection, including two or more anode rods, commercial-grade type, or powered anodes.
+If the manufacturer provides a longer warranty on its water heaters, such models have better protection, including two or more anode rods, commercial-grade type, or powered anodes.

 There are also gas and oil-powered boilers - used for water heating but do not have glass liners or the anode rod.
 The great advantage of such boilers is the water storage tank, built from the quality materials such as stainless steel.